GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

   </figcaption>
 </figure>

-For more samples and use cases, see the [SidePanel API][api-sidepanel] reference page.
+For more samples and use cases, see the [Side Panel API][api-sidepanel] reference page.

 ### Tooltip {: #tooltip }